polixir/RLAssistant/README.md

 We can use the above tools after copying the rla_scripts to our research project and modifying the DATA_ROOT in config.py to locate the root of the RLA database.
 We give several user cases in https://github.com/xionghuichen/RLAssistant/blob/main/test/test_scripts.py.
 We will also introduce our practices of using RLA to manage our projects .

-## Practices of managing the experiments via RLA scripts

 ## Distributed training & centralized logs